 A. Ideally, you need to be able to use your full cue action from anywhere around the table, at any angle.
 You can find charts online that give minimum room dimensions for each different table size.
 If you want to visualize it in your room, you can mark a table size on the floor with low-tack tape, and walk around it with your cue.
 If you haven’t bought one yet, a broom handle is an acceptable substitute.

 Q. What should I do to look after the pool table cloth?

-A. The felt is a bit like carpet; it will pick up dust, hairs, and chalk, which will affect game play and eventually wear out the surface.
+A. The felt is a bit like carpet; it will pick up dust, hairs, and chalk, which will affect gameplay and eventually wear out the surface.
 It’s a good idea to cover the table when not in use, chalk your cue away from the table, and not place food or drinks on the table’s edge.
 Cleaning has been traditionally performed with a brush, working from the center toward the pockets.
-As shown above, special cleaning tools are now available.
+Special cleaning tools are now available.
 A low-power vacuum may also be effective, though it will pull on the cloth if it has too much suction.